Canberra Plant Technology

 Tissue culture for Australia's emerging plant industries.

-An Australian plant tissue culture laboratory.
-We work with growers, nurseries, breeders, and research partners on micropropagation, plant health, phytosanitary import and export, and contract research across horticulture, native foods, forestry, and conservation crops.
+An early-stage Australian plant tissue culture venture.
+We're interested in working with growers, nurseries, breeders, and research partners on micropropagation, plant health, phytosanitary import and export, and contract research across horticulture, native foods, forestry, and conservation crops.

 Services

-Four linked service lines across the plant tissue culture workflow.
+The four linked service lines we're working toward across the plant tissue culture workflow.

 Tissue Culture